NicoOosterwijk/gcs-instance/README.md

 # Playbooks:

 ## Create_Instances
-This playbook will create the instances on Google Cloud Services
+This playbook will create the instances on Google Cloud Services.
+The names of the instances are defined in variables.

 ## Create_groups
 ### This role will create the admin and db instance groups and add the instances to it.